 Psychotherapy enables you to:

-- Become acquainted with all parts of yourself, including emotions that may seem messy and unclear.
+- Become acquainted with all parts of yourself, including emotions some of which may seem messy and unclear.
 When feelings are disowned and pushed away they can still have an effect.
 By recognising and integrating disowned parts of the self into conscious awareness you can develop an easier more connected relationship with yourself.

 Psychotherapy is a collaborative relationship aimed at helping you understand how you exist in your world.
 This awareness can help in bringing about change.

 Psychotherapy offers greater self awareness, self expression, self acceptance and an enhanced relational life so that you may meet the ups and downs of life in a more resourced fulfilling way that supports well-being.

 Some of the issues I can help with in psychotherapy include anxiety, depression, relationship problems, self-criticism, anger management, addiction, bereavement, codependency, loneliness and isolation, panic attacks, and unresolved trauma.